reeawnc/cloudflare/demos/mcp-slack-oauth/README.md

-# Slack OAuth MCP
+# Remote Slack MCP Server with OAuth

-This is a Model Context Protocol (MCP) server that provides read-only access to your Slack data using OAuth.
+This is an implementation of a remote Slack [MCP server](https://modelcontextprotocol.io/introduction) that requires users to login to their Slack account in order to use the tools to read and post messages from their channels.

+You can deploy it to your own Cloudflare account, once you create a [Slack OAuth](https://api.slack.com/authentication/oauth-v2) app.

+You can use this as a reference example for how to integrate other OAuth providers with an MCP server deployed to Cloudflare, using the workers-oauth-provider library.

+The MCP server (powered by Cloudflare Workers):

+Acts as OAuth Server to your MCP clients
+Acts as OAuth Client to your real OAuth server (in this case, Slack)

 ## Features

-- Read-only access to Slack channels and messages
+- Access to Slack channels
-- Daily summaries of important messages
+- Ability to read and post messages
-- Demonstration of secure OAuth scoping
+- Supports SSE (Server-Sent Events)
+- Supports OAuth 2.1 for communications between the MCP client & server

 ## Available Tools